uio-carpentry/2019-10-28-sql/index.md

   <p>
     SQL is a specialized programming language used with databases.
-We use a simple database manager called
-    <a href="https://www.sqlite.org/">SQLite</a> in our lessons.
-    We will also use a graphical user interface called DB Browser for SQLite.
+We use a graphical user interface called DB Browser for SQLite.
   </p>

   <div class="row">